 The typical scenario for a trucker working with an invoice factoring usually breaks down as follows:

 Invoice factoring companies offer various means for ensuring truckers get paid, and these depend upon the technical capabilities of the factor.
 Typically, trucking companies are offered options like:

-In general, factoring fees for truckers are in the 1% to 5% range, with the average around 3% as of 2022.
+In general, freight factoring fees are range from 1% to 5%, with the average around 3% as of 2022.

 Factoring companies typically advance between 60% and 90% of the invoice amount upon purchase of the invoice, and they often advance more to the trucking company once the invoice is collected.
 Firms have varying fee structures, and pay in different installments.
 But all factors charge a fee, so trucking companies will never receive 100% of the amount on the invoice.
 An invoice factoring arrangement like that would look like:

 The actual rates factors charge will be specific to each trucking company, and can change based on a variety of factors, including:

 Length of time in business: Unfortunately for recently established trucking businesses, the fee for invoice factoring will likely be higher for a newer business than it would be for a long-standing trucking company.
 Factors don’t generally take chances on new companies that don’t have an established credit history.